browserengineering/book/book/invalidation.md

 Add this to every other kind of layout object, too.

-<<<<<<< HEAD
-This field doesn't store a value, but just a dirty flag.
-We want this flag dirty if any descendant has a dirty `children` or layout field.
-This can be achieved by walking up the layout tree, setting `has_dirty_descendants` to true on each ancestor.

 This will be easy to do with an additional (and optional) `parent` parameter to a `ProtectedField`.
 (It's optional because only `ProtectedField`s on layout objects need this feature.)